Kong/kongponents/docs/components/segmented-control.md

 ### update:modelValue

-KSegmentedControl only emits one event on item click.
+KSegmentedControl emits two events on option click with the same payload.
 The payload is newly selected option (or, if parameter passed through `options` prop is array of objects, the event payload is `option.value`).

 <KSegmentedControl :options="['Item One', 'Item Two', 'Item Three']" v-model="vModel9" />
 <div class="value-example-container">